waltyou/waltyou.github.io/_posts/2021-01-22-PowerPhrases.md

 > - **I can stay calm and express myself gracefully.**
 > - **What do I want?
 What do they want?
 How can we resolve this?**

+When conflicts arise, you must know how to make your **CASE**!
+That means:

+- **Clarify** their position
+- **Assert** your position
+- **Seek** solutions and
+- **Evaluate** options and create agreements.

+### 1: Clarifying Their Position

+> Seek first to understand, and make it clear to them that you do.
+Then seek to be understood.

+You will get excellent results when you **demonstrate interest and concern as the first step** in managing conflict.
+Explore your assumptions by asking questions.
+Ask your questions gracefully.

+Watch out for set-up questions like:
+- *Why...?*
+- Why don’t you ever...?
+- Why do you always...?

+Also avoid accusative, closed-ended questions that result in defensiveness, such as:

+- Did you do that to sabotage me?
+- Are you out to get me?

+Instead, use a **PowerPhrase to Ask Clarifying Questions,** such as:

+- **Help me to understand...**
+- **Let me make sure I understand you clearly...**
+- **Are you aware...?
+(I LOVE this one!)**
+- **Your intentions are not clear to me.
+Can you help me out here?**
+- **What did you mean by...?**